moleculemaker/chemscraper-frontend/README.md

 hub.chemaxon.com/artifactory/api/npm/npm/:always-auth=true
 ```

-Reach out to developers for the secrets.
+MMLI members can reach out to developers for the secrets.
+Non-MMLI members will need to make arrangements for their own MarvinJS license.

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.